 You can make each training a one-time thing.
 Or you can make it a group that meets several times.
 Either way, virtual gatherings are an opportunity to address questions and help people share their experiences.

 If you’d like to have material that people can use to jog their memory, you can refer them to the simple description of Active Listening at activepause.com/active-listening.
 Or you can make your own.
-And, as we compare notes, we can make new material as we move along.

 See other conversations with Stephen Porges.